ethmacc/CASA0014_ethan_plant_monitor/README.md

 Unlike Ronnie Tucker's instructable, multiple resistors are used here:

 - One is connected to the DHT22
 - While the other three are connected in series as a voltage divider sub-circuit (https://learn.sparkfun.com/tutorials/voltage-dividers/all).
 This reduces the voltage flowing through the nail sensor circuit before it is returned to the ADC pin to create an analogue reading.
+This is essential as the Huzzah reads analogue readings up to 1V only.

 ### Initial setup